Devout cat lover—had cats all my life. They all have their own unique personality, but the Maine Coon has definitely

 Although we can’t block the cat flap, because of the need for unrestricted access, I utilised the space by adding a platform above it, to which I fitted the mushroom-shaped cat bed, securing it in place with a large bolt screwed into the rope tube from underneath.

-At the back of this platform I cut out a narrow slit the width of the drop-down cover to the cat flap, with a small semi-circle in the middle (big enough to get a hand through) so that we can lower the plastic front in evening to securely lock the cat flap.
+At the back of this platform, I cut out a narrow slit the width of the drop-down cover to the cat flap, with a small semi-circle in the middle (big enough to get a hand through) so that we can lower the plastic front in the evening to securely lock the cat flap.
 To some extent, when it is in the closed position over the cat flap, the plastic cover helps keep drafts out during the winter months.
 I have since added a padded cover that bolts into place over the cat flap on a night to add insulation.

 The main base, on which the modified tree sits, is also raised because there’s another cat flap underneath it which leads into the house from the conservatory.